proceduralia/proceduralia.github.io/publications.md

     <em>AAAI Conference on Artificial Intelligence</em>, 2020. <br>
   <details>
     <summary> <b> Behind the scenes </b> </summary>
-    <p> <i> At the beginning of my Master's research work, I really had to learn the hard way how to precisely formalize problems and think in math, sine I had realized my drawings of boxes on a whiteboard were not enough anymore to express my scientific self.
-We had the general goal in mind to learn a model of the dynamics that was tailored to its use in reinforcement learning.
+    <p> <i> At the beginning of my Master's research work, I really had to learn the hard way how to precisely formalize problems and think in math, since I had realized my drawings of boxes on a whiteboard were not enough anymore to express my scientific self.
+We had in mind the general goal to learn a model of the dynamics that was tailored to its use in reinforcement learning.
 We ponderer about what that meant exactly, and got inspired by the ideas of Amir-massoud Farahmand on <a href="https://proceedings.mlr.press/v54/farahmand17a.html" target="_blank">decision-aware model learning</a>.
 I spent several months staring at a whiteboard and thinking about math for most of my time.
  </i> </p>
   </details>
 </div>